 Girls are welcomed into the choir as probationers during Year 4, and sing as Choristers up to the end of Year 11.
-By negotiation, they can continue in the choir through Year 12.
 They receive tuition in Music Theory, and have singing lessons with our singing teacher Carys Lane.

 The benefits of working alongside Merton College Choir (30 undergraduate and graduate students at the University) have led to the Choristers participating in a number of high profile events including concert performances of Bach's St Matthew Passion with Instruments of Time & Truth, and Elgar's The Apostles with the Royal Philharmonic Orchestra.